mellowtechie/wond696-dante/README.md

 5) Enable ufw and allow ssh.
 6) Install and configure fail2ban to protect sshd using the ufw firewall.
 7) Download, compile, and install dante.
+8) Configure and test all extra IP's.
-8) Configure and test dante.
+9) Configure and test dante.

 ### Create VPS